pratimmoulik-home/MoviePlay/README.md

 Creating my own version of a simplified Netflix.
+Can do login and registration.
 Currently, working on fixing issues with the Movie Player.